 And I knew the place.
 I bought books from Roberts in my college days.
 For many years Roberts Books was the off-campus alternative to the campus bookstore at San Jose State University in San Jose, California.
 It sold textbooks, and textbooks only.

 Generations of students (including me, at one time) trooped to Roberts at the beginning of the semester to buy textbooks for their classes.
 If possible, we wanted the cheaper “used” ones.
 At semester’s end we’d all troop back to resell the texts to the store.
 At a lesser price, of course.

 Every starving student feels a little “used” by college bookstores: “If you’re selling them for this, why are you only paying me that?”
 I’m sure Roberts staff got that noise from cash-strapped 19-year-olds.
 Often.

 But it never looked like anybody was getting rich at Roberts, with its plywood walls and stockroom-style metal shelving and buff-colored industrial carpeting.
 It was just a book warehouse, family-run for decades.
 This tee was issued for its 50th anniversary in 2009.

 Sadly, Roberts closed its doors four years later.
 The landlord hiked the rent just a bit too high, and the campus bookstore (taken over by bookstore giant Barnes and Noble) stopped giving Roberts the lists of required books for the upcoming semester.
 You can’t “get used” at Roberts anymore.
 Sadly, the world’s still full of people who’ll happily use you.

 And finally this: a t-shirt not from a bookstore, but from an association of independent bookstores.
 Community bookstores are feisty and endangered species these days; not for no reason were half the t-shirts above from stores that no longer exist.

 And we must honor independent bookstore for their service in the cause of literacy and diversity.
-I just can’t see myself in a t-shirt that proclaims my own woke-ness to the world.
+I just can’t see myself in a t-shirt that so proudly proclaims my own woke-ness to the world.